dshahid380/Ecommerce-site/README.md

 # Ecommerce-site
 An ecommerse website with all features
+I only focus in backend